ypsvlq/wio/README.md

 ### Unix

-Unix-like systems support different backends in the same executable, with the most appropriate being chosen at runtime.
-To restrict the available choices, set the `unix_backends` build option to a comma-separated list.
-Exposing this option in your build script is recommended.
+Unix-like systems support different backends in the same executable.
+By default all backends are enabled, the `unix_backends` build option can be used to limit the choices.

+When building a project that uses wio, passing `-fsys=wio` to `zig build` will link libraries explicitly (rather than using `dlopen`).

+It is recommended to expose `unix_backends` in your build script and document the existance of `-fsys=wio`, to assist with packaging your project.

-For X11, the following libraries are loaded:
+The following libraries are loaded for the X11 backend:

 - `libX11.so.6`
 - `libXcursor.so.1`
 - `libGL.so.1` (if OpenGL is enabled)

-For Wayland, the following libraries are loaded:
+The following libraries are loaded for the Wayland backend:

 - `libwayland-client.so.0`
 - `libxkbcommon.so.0`